al-gomeisa/custom-product-list/README.md

   core/                  --> all the source code of the core module (stuff used throughout the app)
-    item/...             --> files for the `core.item` submodule, including JS source code, specs core.module.js       --> the core module phone-list/...         --> files for the `phoneList` module, including JS source code, HTML templates, specs phones/...             --> static JSON files with phone data (used to fake a backend API) app.animations.css     --> hooks for running CSS animations with `ngAnimate` app.animations.js      --> hooks for running JS animations with `ngAnimate` app.config.js          --> app-wide configuration of Angular services
+    item/...             --> files for the `core.item` submodule, including JS source code, specs core.module.js       --> the core module item-list/...         --> files for the `itemList` module, including JS source code, HTML templates, specs items/...             --> static JSON files with item data (used to fake a backend API) app.animations.css     --> hooks for running CSS animations with `ngAnimate` app.animations.js      --> hooks for running JS animations with `ngAnimate` app.config.js          --> app-wide configuration of Angular services